 Likewise, there's always a plate of noodles on the CNY table because it symbolises long life: just make sure to NEVER CUT THE NOODLES.
 If not, you'll be cutting your lifespan short!
 The longer the noodle, the longer your life will be!
-(Longevity noodles are also eaten on one's birthday.)
-(Also note the number of recipes- 8- considered a lucky number in Chinese because it is a homonym for getting rich!)
+(Which is why we also eat noodles on our birthdays.)

 In Singapore, you can eat mee siam stir-fried (dry) or with gravy (mee siam kuah):

 Which of these Asian longevity noodles is your favourite?
 Before you go, here are some other CNY recipes that may interest you!